ringcentral/ringcentral-extensible/packages/extensions/authorize-uri/README.md

 Ref: https://medium.com/ringcentral-developers/use-authorization-code-pkce-for-ringcentral-api-in-client-app-e9108f04b5f0

-First and foremost, you should not specify client secret, that's the whole point of PKCE.
+First and foremost, you should not specify client secret in your project, that's the whole point of PKCE.

 Secondly, specify `code_challenge_method: 'S256'`: